learn-co-curriculum/js-strings-and-numbers-readme/README.md

 On the right of the `=` we grab the current value of the height (`heightSelector.innerHTML`) and then add `2` to it.
 If you write that code in the JS tab of the CodePen, you'll get `702`.
 Woah!
 That's not right.
 It just appended the `2` to the end of the `70`.
 That's because we did the `"` around our `70`.
 This makes our `70` a String.
 When you add something to a String, it just appends.
 This is useful for most strings.
 For example, if your name was just `"Joe"` and you wanted to add a last name you could do `"Joe" + " Burgess"` and it would return `"Joe Burgess"`.
 In this case though, we need to tell Javascript to think of the `70` as a number.

 We need to have Javascript convert the string `"70"` into a number.
 The way to do that is simply to wrap your string value in a new thing called `parseInt()`.
 So if we want the number representation of the height, we just do `parseInt(heightSelector.innerHTML)`.
 To show you the difference, open up your console, select the CodePen from the drop down and then type `heightSelector.innerHTML`.
 You'll get `"70"`.
 Notice the quotes?
 That means this is a String.
-If we now type this: `parseInt(heightSelector.innerHTML)`.
-You'll still get `70` but notice the lack of quotes.
+If we now type this: `parseInt(heightSelector.innerHTML)`, you'll still get `70` but notice the lack of quotes.
 This means that it's a number.

 So to finalize everything let's modify our addition line in the JS tab of the CodePen to be: